Pico/mPython – smart car DIY

 • Weight of robot definately impacts cut-in speeds!

-• ToDo: Program motor speed/position controller.
+• New software architecture: Program motor speed/position controller.

 How to program a motor speed/position controller?